 - Look at the Flashing – Check the stacks, walls, and curbs for cracks or crevices that may allow water to seep in.

-- Check for Any Cracks or Tears – Signs of cuts or tears should be inspected before they cause further damage.
+- Check for Any Cracks or Tears – Signs of cuts or tears on commercial roofing systems should be inspected before they cause further damage.

 - Inspect Terminations in Parapet Walls – Terminations should be properly sealed and checked for any sign of failure or cracking.